eric-brechemier/noahs-ark-printable-memory-game/README.md

 ## Printing Instructions

 The game is available either in color or in black and white, for printing on A4 or US Letter paper.
-The A4 version features 35 pairs of animals while the US Letter version feature 30 pairs.
+Cards in the A4 version are 39mm in width, vs 38mm in the US Letter version.

+Both versions feature 35 animals, with 35 distinct animals presented on one page.
 The same sheet shall be printed twice to have pairs, and each sheet shall be printed on both sides:

   * the front side has all the distinct animals (one card for each pair)
   * the back side has Noah's Ark (one back for each card)